tnmercer/unbrokenToken/README.md

     * Initial Supply - Initial supply of UBT
     * Goal - Crowdsale goal

+4. The deployer contract will deploy 3 contracts:
+    * UnbrokenToken is the token
+    * UnbrokenTokenCrowdsale is the crowdsale
+    * PayoutInterest manages the earnings payouts each month

 3. Populate the example.env file with the relevant project info.
 The RPC server can be found in Ganache and the deployed contract address can be found in Remix after deployment.
 The deployer contract will provide both the addresses needed after being deployed.

 ```